The “Road to Zero” Strategy and what it means for businesses

 The ‘Road to Zero’ is a document that outlines the government’s long-term strategy to transition to zero emission road transport (“effectively” by 2040), while reducing emissions during the transition.

-It is clear that the UK government is interested in both reducing emissions and positioning the UK economy to take advantage of the commercial opportunities that the energy transition will bring.
+It is clear that the UK government is interested in both reducing greenhouse gas emissions and positioning the UK economy to take advantage of the commercial opportunities that the energy transition will bring.

-To encourage uptake of the cleanest vehicles, the government will use a combination of:
+To encourage uptake of the cleanest vehicles, the government has confirmed that it will use a combination of:

 - Targeted grants and subsidies for the purchase of zero emission vehicles, as well as research and development in the field.